Welcome to Think Healthy Thoughts!

 I’m so glad you’re here!
 Hopefully that means that like me, you’re trying to feed your family real, healthy foods in a processed, fast food world.
 My name is Brittany and I am a Certified Family Health Coach, Wellness Educator, Fruit and Vegetable enthusiast, a wife and a busy mom to three boys!

 Healthy eating doesn’t happen overnight.
 Most of us have a hard time adjusting to change and I have found that this is especially true when it comes to food.
-About four years ago, I learned how to really understand food labels and realized that so many of the foods I deemed healthy, actually contained harmful ingredients and chemicals.
+About six years ago, I learned how to really understand food labels and realized that so many of the foods I deemed healthy, actually contained harmful ingredients and chemicals.
 I had always considered myself a health conscious parent.
 I thought I was doing my best to avoid sugary drinks, limit junk food and cook mostly from home, but my children were still eating processed and sugary snacks on a daily basis and none of us were eating enough fruits and vegetables.

 Determined to completely change the way my family ate, I threw myself head first into the “real food movement.”
 I began to follow several great blogs and read Michael Pollan’s “In Defense of Food.”
 The information I read completely changed the way I looked at food.
 I found myself telling my husband about things like grinding our own wheat berries and buying an entire grass-fed cow to store in the freezer.
 He thought I was a little crazy!
 I cleaned out our pantry, vowed to cut out all processed foods immediately, and expected my kids and husband to just adjust.
 Trying to make so many extreme changes at once was a big mistake!
 While some of the swaps we made did stick, many of them did not.